tarathep/cicd-github-action-lab/cd/lab3.md

 <img src="../src/cd-workflow-init.png">

-GitHub workflow is working on inside *.github/workflows* that contains GitHub workflows files that extension named .yaml
+GitHub workflow is working on inside ```.github/workflows``` that contains GitHub workflows files that extension named ```.yaml```

 ## Create SIT - Tutorial BE Deploy workflows

-On Create SIT - Tutorial BE Deploy workflows is working when manunal workflows dispatch will automate deploy to Azure WebApp.
+On Create SIT - Tutorial BE Deploy workflows is working when manual workflows dispatch will automate deploy to Azure WebApp.

 <img src="../src/cd-sit-workflow.png">